 For a day of fun and adventure, head to Wonderla Amusement Park in Kochi.
 With over 56 types of rides, comprising of water rides, land rides, and kids rides, Wonderla Kochi is one of the best amusement parks in South India.

 Kochi is an incredible place to explore, with activities ranging from cultural performances to village tourism, to ship/houseboat cruising.
-Kochi is also the hub of Kochi-Muziris Biennale, an international art exhibition.
+It is also the hub of Kochi-Muziris Biennale, one of world’s biggest international art exhibition.

 Kathakali Performance